Share Playing by Ear - Melodies

 This content requires a Premium / Gold Access Plan or enrolled in the Study with Curt - On-line or Private Lesson Program.

-This training involves the Mind, Hands, and Ear connection.
-Of the three, the hands need the most work.
+Ear training involves the Mind, Hands, and Ear connection.
+Of the three, the hands need the most work as they cannot heard, see, or make decisions on their own.

 Melodies come from four sources:

-All four of these can be addressed for training the ear and hands to work together.
+All four of these can be addressed by training the ear and hands to work together.

 Scales